-The FY 2021 budget is unique in that when we started putting it together, the world and the District were in a much different place than we are today.
-While our challenges are still great, Washington, DC is fortunate that we went into this crisis in strong financial standing - a place we got to through years of being responsible stewards of taxpayer dollars.
-I am proud that the DC HOPE Budget, which was revised and updated in the midst of this crisis, continues to reflect our ongoing commitment to good government and fiscal responsibility without compromising our shared DC values.
+This FY 2021 budget is unique in that when we originally began our work putting it together, the world and the District were in a much different place than we are today.
+As such, we remain hopeful we can work together to make the District whole for the \$755 million it was shortchanged in the CARES Act.
+While our challenges are still great, Washington, DC is fortunate that we went into this crisis in strong financial standing - a place we got to through years of being responsible stewards of our taxpayer dollars.
+With a focus on health, opportunity, prosperity, and equity, this budget provides a sense of hope that even in times of unprecedented crisis, we can live up to our DC values and provide every Washingtonian with a fair shot to a pathway to the middle class.

-Sincerely,
+Sincerely

 Muriel Bowser

-Mayor